Click on the events below to find out more about our past events

 Building Partnerships and Attracting Funding to See you Through

-Cassie Griffiths; Senior Engagement Manager, National Lottery Heritage Fund,< Victoria Harding; Programme Manager, South West Museum Development Sharon Heal; Director, Museums Association shared their insights into how museums and heritage organisations has the potential to react to the huge changes we face, including Covid, Black Lives Matter and the Climate & Ecological Emergency.
+Cassie Griffiths; Senior Engagement Manager, National Lottery Heritage Fund, Victoria Harding; Programme Manager, South West Museum Development, Sharon Heal; Director, Museums Association shared their insights into how museums and heritage organisations have the potential to react to the huge changes we face, including Covid, Black Lives Matter and the Climate & Ecological Emergency.

 They were able to share what help is available and what practical steps can be taken to address these seismic changes and create a sustainable, vibrant and innovative sector.